Get a Value from a Dictionary by Key in Python

 For more information about adding items to the dictionary, see the following article.

-Use in to check if the key exists in the dictionary.
+Use the in keyword to check whether a key exists in the dictionary.

 Use dict.get() to get the default value for non-existent keys